Termination of employment: key differences in Scotland and Northern Ireland

 To date, there has been no announcement of an increase in limits to employment tribunal awards and other amounts payable under employment legislation, for 2017.

 Scotland: On 31 March 2017, the Scottish Government published a consultation: A severance policy for Scotland.
 The consultation sought views on whether or not the rules surrounding exit payments in the devolved public sector in Scotland should be reformed, "in particular through the introduction of an exit payment cap, recovery of exit payments and changing exit payment terms".
 The consultation closed on 23 June 2017.
-The consultation follows the UK Government's commitment to introduce various reforms to public-sector exit payments, including a cap of £95,000 and repayment obligations in certain circumstances (see Termination of employment > Final payments > Future developments for further information).
+The consultation follows the UK Government's commitment to introduce various reforms to public-sector exit payments, including a cap of £95,000 and repayment obligations in certain circumstances (see Termination of employment > Redundancy rights > Future developments for further information).